Bishop Sally Dyck

 (312) 346-9766 Ext.
 702

-Sally Dyck was born in Ritzville, Washington.
+She was born in Ritzville, Washington.
 She was born into a Mennonite family and joined the United Methodist Church as a young adult.

 Sally served as a director of the Board of Global Ministries (1999-2004), chairing the Personnel Committee.
 She was a jurisdictional delegate six times and a General Conference delegate four times.
 In February 2006 she was elected to the Central Committee of the World Council of Churches.
-Throughout her service in the wider church, her mission has been to direct and empower the church to transform the world through its calling and witness.
-In addition, the spiritual disciplines of the Christian tradition are a vital grounding to her faith.

 Sally was elected to the episcopacy in Davenport, Iowa, in 2004 and assigned to the Minnesota Annual Conference.
 After serving 8 years in the Minnesota area, she was assigned to the Northern Illinois Conference in July 2012.
 She seeks to be the bishop to the nones (those persons who check "none" when asked their religious preference).
 She begins her day with prayer, Bible study, and a 3-6 mile run through the cathedral of nature.